informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 - `transfer_mintedTokenId`: Queries the `minted_token_name_to_id` state to
   obtain the token ID for a given token name.

-Additionally, worth noting there is a RPC method as `transfer_moduleId` that returns the address of the `IbcTransfer` module.
+Additionally, worth noting there is an RPC method as `transfer_moduleId` that returns the address of the `IbcTransfer` module.

 ## References

-Here are list of relevant issues and PRs:
+Here are a list of relevant issues and PRs:

 - Review `sov-ibc-transfer` implementation and apply fixes [#133](https://github.com/informalsystems/sovereign-ibc/pull/133)